-These are the Black Friday Apple deals we’re expecting to see in 2021
+These are the best early Black Friday Apple deals available now

 The 2021 event falls on 26 November and there will be deals dropping throughout the whole weekend, concluding on Cyber Monday on 29 November.

-However, deals could start dropping earlier and end later as each year, the Black Friday weekend increases in size with online giants such as Amazon, Argos, Currys, and Very beginning weeks ahead.
+However, deals could start dropping earlier and end later, as each year the Black Friday weekend increases in size.
+We’ve already seen Very kick off its Black Friday sale, and Amazon and Currys have joined in next.

 What is Cyber Monday?